kakulukia/dotfiles/README.md

   * shows errors (and optional codes) from failed commands
   * history-substring-search

-Also inculded some basic vim config and a powerline theme for vim.
+Also inculded is some basic vim config and a powerline theme for vim.

 ZSH
 ===